 Packing List for Showers

 Okay, so you know when you’re going to shower and you know it’s going to be cold.
 But what do you need to pack for the showers on the Inca Trail?
-Unfortunately, it’s not going to be like your hotel shower where all you need is a heated bathrobe and something good on the telly to snuggle down and watch.
+Unfortunately, it’s not going to be like your hotel shower where all you need is a heated bathrobe and something good on the telly to snuggle up and watch.

 No, you are going to need some particular bits.
 And here they are: